Todd Family Final DNA Report

 Most recently we discovered three families with the same DNA pattern that came to Canada with two of them moving on to the US, one originating in Ireland (William b 1822 Ireland son of Nathan) and the other supposedly born in Scotland James Todd b 1826 Canada son of James Todd.

-Nathan and Nathaniel Todds appears in the Tithes of the 1820s only in area around Ballyeaston in Co Antrim.
+Nathan and Nathaniel Todds appears in the Tithes of the 1820s in Ireland only in area around Ballyeaston in Co Antrim.
 The Ballyeaston Church 1813 census shows a Nathaniel Todd b 1746 whose son Nathaniel b1786 and grandson Nathaniel b 1807 both went to Dearborn Co Indiana in 1829 and whose great-nephew Nathaniel went to Saint Lawrence Co NY by 1850.
 DNA of the Dearborn family matches Group 1 pattern.
 There was also a Nathaniel Todd b 1820 son of John Todd who is probably the Nathaniel who went to Edwardsburg, Ontario, Canada by 1844.

 We also discovered four Todd families still in Ireland that lived in the Ballyeaston area and Carnmoney/Carrickfergus area (Drumdarragh and Carnlea and Coggry) that matches this pattern.